-- Students must successfully complete 70% of credits attempted.
-Grades of Incomplete (I), Failing (F), Official Withdraw (W), Audit (AU), No Credit (NC), or high school transfer (AR) do not count toward successful completion.
+- Students must successfully complete 67.0% of credits attempted.
+Students must complete with passing grades (A, B, C, and D).
+Grades of Incomplete (I), Failing (F), Official Withdrawl (W), Audit (AU), No Credit (NC), or high school transfer (AR) do not count toward successful completion.
 This review takes place after the end of fall and spring terms. - A student must maintain a cumulative grade point average of at least 2.0.
 This review takes place after the end of fall and spring terms.